Effective issues management prevents challenges from becoming major crises.

 - Development of strategic action: What actions are needed to generate a response while there is time to influence the outcome?

 - Evaluation: What are the results?
+Were the problems resolved effectively?
 What are the teachings from both successes and failures that can help determine future strategies?

 At its core, stakeholder engagement is an issues management process, and consultation is at the forefront of identifying these issues.